 Many universities have writing centres or services on campus.
 The centres often take appointments in advance and can usually accommodate drop-ins as well.
 They can help you structure and edit your essays and assignments.

 If you are struggling in a course, contact your academic success centre or Indigenous student centre.
 One or both of these centres can usually pair you with a senior student who will work one-on-one with you to develop the academic skills you need, or point you in the direction of other tutoring services offered on campus.

 Accessible Learning Services

 If you have a disability that requires accommodation, contact your university’s accessibility services office as soon as possible to ensure a smooth transition to university learning.
-Accessibility services at your university will help ensure that your needs are accommodated.
 Services may include evaluating your medical documentation and working with your professors to ensure your needs for the classroom and exams are accommodated.